The computational complexity of knot genus in a fixed 3-manifold

-In this section, we give a proof of the main theorem, assuming various ingredients that will be proved in later sections.
+In this section, we prove Theorems \ref{thm:Thurston complexity for a knot} and \ref{main:boundary}, assuming various ingredients that will be proved in later sections.

-{Theorem \ref{main:boundary}} \begin{main} Let $M$ be a compact, orientable 3-manifold given by a fixed diagram $D$ for $\Gamma \cup L$, where $M$ is obtained from $S^3$ by removing an open regular neighbourhood of the graph $\Gamma$ and performing surgery on the framed link $L$.
-The problem \textsc{Determining knot genus in the fixed manifold $M$} lies in \textbf{NP}. \end{main}
+{Theorem \ref{thm:Thurston complexity for a knot}} \begin{Thurston complexity for a knot} Let $M$ be a compact, orientable 3-manifold given by a fixed diagram $D$ for $\Gamma \cup L$, where $M$ is obtained from $S^3$ by removing an open regular neighbourhood of the graph $\Gamma$ and performing surgery on the framed link $L$.
+The problem \textsc{Thurston complexity for a knot in the fixed 3-manifold $M$} lies in \textbf{co-NP}. \end{Thurston complexity for a knot}

 \begin{proof}

 We are given a diagram for $K \cup \Gamma \cup L$, which contains $D$ as a sub-diagram, where $K$ is our given knot.
 Let $c$ be the total crossing number of this diagram of $K$.
 Recall that this is the number of crossings between $K$ and itself, and between $K$ and $\Gamma \cup L$.
 Set $X:= M - N^{\circ}(K)$ to be the exterior of a tubular neighbourhood of $K$ in $M$.\\